adriancho91s/secondWorkshopC/README.md

 Calculates total cost of purchasing shirts with discounts.

-## Program 16: Car Rental Cost
+## Program 16: Piece Cost Calculation

-Calculates the cost of car rental considering various conditions.
+Calculates the cost of each piece and evaluates if the company has enough money to make the purchase.

 ## Program 17: Body Mass Index (BMI) Calculation